X

 • Good to know: Keep deadheaded to encourage blooms.
 Tolerates hot conditions.
 Needs regular watering.
 Often reseeds.
 Look for trailing varieties for containers.
 Cutting central stem early produces fuller branching stems.
 Easy to grow.

-When to plant violets in Arizona
+When to plant Violets in Arizona:

-Start seeds indoors:
+Start seeds indoors: August – November

-Plant seeds or transplants outside:
+Plant seeds or transplants outside: October – January

-How to grow Johnny-jump-up (Violas) in Arizona:
+How to grow Violets:

 • Grows best from seed or transplant